James Monroe ran for president without any notable opponents. He really didn’t have to campaign to regain his second term as president.

 But a number of issues arose during his era as president.
 For example, there was a financial crisis and mounting pressure between “free states” and “slave states”.

-Fifth president of the United States (second term)
+The fifth president of the United States (second term)

 Vice President: Daniel D. Tompkins

 Total Electoral Votes: 231